Jatapiaro/learning-react/README.md

     1. Make a public folder in your app directory
     2. Inside the public folder create an index.html file
     3. Execute `yarn init`
-    4. Install `yarn add live-server babel-cli babel-preset-react babel-preset-env webpack`
+    4. Install `yarn add react react-dom live-server babel-cli babel-preset-react babel-preset-env webpack`
+    5. Install `yarn add babel-core babel-loader`
-    5. Make a `src` folder on the root of your project `mkdir src`
+    6. Make a `src` folder on the root of your project `mkdir src`
-    6. Inside the folder create `touch app.js`
+    7. Inside the folder create `touch app.js`
-    7. On the root folder create `touch webpack.config.js`
+    8. On the root folder create `touch webpack.config.js`
+    9. On the root folder create `touch .babelrc`

 ### Check this when you have doubt about the event bindings.